-On December 6, 2013, the Internal Revenue Service announced the mileage rate deduction for 2014.
-They reduced the amount allowed one-half a cent to 56 cents per mile.
+On December 10, 2014, the Internal Revenue Service announced the mileage rate deduction for 2015.
+They increased the amount allowed 1.5 cents to 57.5 cents per mile.
 So how do you calculate and use the mileage rate formula for tax purposes?
 If you are a new business entrepreneur, you will want to know how to track the miles driven, what is allowed and how to calculate the deduction for tax purposes.

-For many new business entrepreneurs, especially those involved in transportation, it is important to understand this deduction.
+For many new business entrepreneurs, it is important to understand this deduction.
 It is also valuable to know the compliance requirements and how to calculate this deduction.
 If you are a typical small business owner, you use your personal vehicle while conducting business operations.
 So you will want to take advantage of this allowed deduction.
 To give you an example of the real value involved, let’s look at how much money we are talking about in tax savings.

 From the above formula, you can see that it is a significant savings.
-If gasoline costs $3.25 a gallon and you get 20 miles to the gallon, then you will use 400 gallons of gas in that year for business purposes.
+If gasoline costs $3.25 a gallon (yes I know, gasoline is currently running around $2.25/gallon; but I do not expect this price is sustainable throughout all of 2017) and you get 20 miles to the gallon, then you will use 400 gallons of gas in that year for business purposes.
 At $3.25 per gallon, the actual cash cost for gasoline is $1,300.
 So you can see that the tax savings covers the cash cost of gasoline for those miles driven for business purposes.
 So it is to your advantage to track this expense.
 Why do you have to track this expense?

 If the taxpayer fails to track the expense, then he is not entitled to the deduction.
 This is important to understand.
 Often taxpayers selected for an audit will have a one or two line item compliance audit.
 This is often one of the line items selected and you must comply with the procedures to track mileage.
 Failure to comply means denial of the deduction.
 So how do you track this deduction?